shrutibhar02/powerbi-survey-dashboard/README.md

 - **Interactive Filters**: Selecting any country, job title, or language dynamically updates the entire dashboard using cross-filtering.
 - **Visual Variety**: Used bar charts, pie/donut charts, treemaps, gauge visuals, and cards to display key insights.
 - **Custom Themes & Formatting**: Applied a consistent color scheme and clean layout for better readability.
-- **Page-level and Report-level Filters**: Implemented to allow specific views and global filtering options.
 - **Responsive Design**: Optimized layout so visuals remain clean and legible across screen sizes.

 The dashboard helps users quickly identify trends, compare insights across demographics, and gain a broad understanding of the data industry landscape.